bloom-works/discovery-playbook/sections/discover.md

 Remember to document what the participant thinks and says and not your interpretation of the problem space.
 How do they approach or experience a topic emotionally and intellectually?
 What non-verbal cues are conveyed in the conversation?
 What do you want to follow up on now or later through other research means?

 It's important to decide as a team on your note-taking approach during research.
 Picking the same note-taking method as a team will make it easier to compare and review research.
-Some note-taking methods include:
+These are some options:
-- Bullet form in a document,
+- Bullet form in a document
-- group note-taking in a collaborative document (like Google Docs),
+- Group note-taking in a collaborative document (like Google Docs)
-- narrative form in a document,
+- Narrative form in a document
-- post-it notes on an online whiteboarding tool (like Figjam), or spreadsheets for structured interviews or usability tests.
+- Post-it notes on an online whiteboarding tool (like Figjam)
+- Spreadsheets for structured interviews or usability tests

 💡 **Tip:** Slack provides transcription for video files.
 If you record in Zoom or Meet, you can drop the video file into your private personal Slack channel (or in a research channel if you have consent to share the recording with other researchers).
 Then you can jump around the recording via the machine transcription.

 #### Debrief

 In a debrief, the team will convene to review a recent interview or collection of interviews.
 This is an essential part of aligning on insights and sharing knowledge.
 Decide as a team what the method and cadence of debriefing will be.
-Some methods include:
+These are some options:
-- Scheduling a 30-minute time block immediately after each interview,
+- Scheduling a 30-minute time block immediately after each interview
-- Dedicated individual note or reflection sessions writing in Mural or Google Docs, or
+- Dedicated individual note or reflection sessions writing in Mural or Google Docs
-- Scheduling one longer session (45-60 minutes) for the entire day's interviews.
+- Scheduling one longer session (45-60 minutes) for the entire day's interviews

 It can be helpful to begin debriefs with 5 minutes of quiet reflection.
 This gives each team member a chance to write down their individual insights about the research before the discussion begins.